Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5a-mechanisms-competition.md

 #### 2. Semantic/Conceptual Network Perspective (Substance Lens)

 While the first perspective examines transmission channels, this perspective focuses on the actual content, meaning, and internal logic of the information system—how its core concepts, beliefs, and relationships are structured and maintained.
 It examines the "what" and "why" of information systems.
+In R/J/A terms, direct confrontation at the substance level works by attacking the rival’s **anchors** (core concepts and stabilizing beliefs) and introducing **jitter** (semantic disruption, doubt, or reinterpretation) to destabilize the system’s internal coherence.

 ```mermaid
 graph TD